 Overall Overall performance on all North Carolina Professional Teaching Standards.
 Provide a rating of overall performance of the candidate considering all NCPTS standards and sub-standards indicated in the above document.
 The overall performance rating is related to but does not dictate a particular course grade.
-A comprished 3 Froncent Developing 1 Emerging
+4 Accomptished 3 Froncient 2 Devenping

-In addition to all other state and institutional requirements, the candidate must meet each of the descriptor identified in this document to be recommended for licensure.
+In addition to all other state and institutional requirements, the candidate must meet each of the descriptors identified in this document to be recommended for licensure.